dotnet/training-tutorials/content/asp.net/getting-started/app-services.md

     }
 ```

 With an interface extracted, you can refactor the static `QuotationStore` to implement the interface.
-You can pull the initialization logic into `QuotationStore`'s constructor.
+You can pull the initialization logic into `QuotationStore`'s constructor and leverage the [options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration#using-options-and-configuration-objects) to set up the class's default data.

 ```c#
     public class QuotationStore : IQuotationStore